 Much of literature covers historical eras and themes.
 Literature can make history come alive.
 Instead of studying maps and memorizing dates, the reader is engaged with the people of that era.
 Their dialogue, culture, thoughts, and events are portrayed by characters the reader grows to understand.

-Literature and the other arts transmit culture far better than any academic process can.
-Values and insights are taught and embraced through the rising action, climax, and denoument of a well-told and oft-repeated tales.
+Literature and the other arts transmit culture far better than any other academic process.
+Values and insights are taught and embraced through the rising action, climax, and denouement of well-told and oft-repeated tales.

 It is important to note that communist countries and dictatorships have often removed a society's classic books and stories from classrooms and libraries.
 In the redesigning of a society, the tales that encouraged readers to consider the protagonist who stood alone and resisted evil are not to be tolerated.